ukcsra/awards/nominate/tips.md

 ### Write clearly

 Make sure you write clearly.
 Spell out acronyms and explain unusual or complex terminology.
 Don't assume the judging panel will know about your work.
-It might be helpful to use the STAR (Situation, Task, Action, Result) technique when writing your answers.
+It might be helpful to use the STAR (Situation, Task, Action, Result) technique when writing your nomination statement.

 ### Write for a senior audience